procitec/sphinx-test-spec/docs/directives.rst

         :type: str

         The class name for html output to use in css files.
 This will be appended to the directive classes.

+.. rst:directive:: :test:filelist

+    A list with all referenced files is added in place of the directive.
+The files are shown as list with path normalised to posix paths.

+    .. rubric:: Options

+    .. rst:directive:option:: filter
+        :type: str

+        Allows filtering of referenced files by one of ['name', 'suffix', 'parent'] according to `pathlib <https://docs.python.org/3/library/pathlib.html>`_.

+    .. rst:directive:option:: class
+        :type: str

+        The class name for html output to use in css files.
+This will be appended to the directive classes.